Communication

 Content Factory Manager

-We are talking more and more about digital pollution and the role that email plays in this ecosystem.
-Considering that nearly 1.4 billion emails are sent every day in France, it is easy to imagine that email must have a certain impact...
+We're hearing more and more about digital pollution and the role that email plays in this ecosystem.
+Considering that nearly 9.8 billion emails are sent every day in the United States alone, it's easy to imagine that email must have a certain impact...

-But what is the real ecological impact of email, and more importantly, why does sending an email cause pollution?
+But what's the real ecological impact of email, and more importantly, why do emails have a carbon footprint?

 • Discover what email-related digital pollution looks like in 2024 in our infographic.